gesu001/Work-Day-Scheduler/README.md

 ## Usage

 To use this application, simply click the link below to the page.
-You can enter or change your task to the time blocker, and save it on your local storage.
+You can enter or update your tasks to the time block, then click the save button.
+Your task content will be store in the web's local storage.
+To clear the content, press ```ctrl + shift + I```, a DevTools page will open, under the "Application" tab, navigating to storage -> local storage -> file, right click on the "file", then click the "clear" button.

 * [Work-Day-Scheduler](https://gesu001.github.io/Work-Day-Scheduler/)